pawel-szajna/schron/README.md

 ## Scripting

 The game uses LUA language quite extensively for scripting purposes.
-At the moment, the scripting API is quite unstable and thus not yet really documented.
+At the moment, the scripting API is quite unstable, but some (more or less accurate) description is provided in the [API.md](API.md) file.